resolv-finance/resolv-doc/docs/Technical Architecture.md

 - **Smart Contracts**: The backbone of our platform, these contracts handle the core functionalities such as asset protection, dispute resolution, and fund recovery.
 - **Frontend Application**: A user-friendly interface that allows users to interact with our smart contracts easily.
-- **Backend Services** (if applicable): Supporting services that enhance the functionality of the frontend and smart contracts, such as notification services, off-chain computations, etc.
+- **Backend Services** (if applicable): Supporting services that enhance the functionality of the frontend and smart contracts, such as notification services, Gnosis Safe, and chainlink's proof of reserve.

 ## Smart Contract Layer